Chief Wiggum

 Gluttonous, irresponsible, and immature, Wiggum is often too lazy, cowardly, and corrupt to bother fighting crime.
 His more responsible subordinate officers Eddie and Lou play the straight men to his shenanigans.

 Character development

-His surname "Wiggum" is Matt Groening's mother's maiden name.
+His surname "Wiggum" is Matt Groening's mother's maiden name and her parents were Norwegian immigrants.
 As "a conscious pun", Wiggum was designed to look like a pig.
 Hank Azaria first based his voice for Wiggum on David Brinkley, but it was too slow and he switched it to an Edward G. Robinson impression.
+The first use of his first name being Clancy was in "Homer's Barbershop Quartet", but in the script for "The Telltale Head" his name was Abner Wiggum.

 Biography

-Chief Wiggum is of Irish descent.
-Per the episode "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish', it is revealed that Wiggum's father Iggy served in Abe Simpson's infantry squad.
-In the episode "Mother Simpson", a teenaged Wiggum was a trainee security guard at Springfield University when Homer's mother Mona sabotaged the University's laboratory, which Mr. Burns was using for biological weapons.
-Antibiotics used to kill the weapons cured Wiggum's asthma, allowing him to join the police force.